IcyKit/Dolphin-app/README.md

-# README
+# Dolphin Project

-This is the [Express](https://expressjs.com) [Hello world](https://expressjs.com/en/starter/hello-world.html) example on [Render](https://render.com).

-The app in this repo is deployed at [https://express.onrender.com](https://express.onrender.com).
+This is my personal project.
+Dolphin is a modern social network that gives complete freedom of speech

+## Website

+You can go to the project by [this link](https://dolphin-app.onrender.com)

 ## Deployment

-See https://render.com/docs/deploy-node-express-app or follow the steps below:

 Create a new web service with the following values:

-  * Build Command: `yarn`
+- Build Command: `npm i`
-  * Start Command: `node app.js`
+- Start Command: `node app.js`

-That's it!
-Your web service will be live on your Render URL as soon as the build finishes.